Saturday, July 9, 2016

 Meyers Avenue Red Root Beer (#42)

-Not a root beer, in my opinion!
-That is about all you need to read, but if you want more information, keep reading.
+Not a root beer!
+That is all you need to read, but if you desire more information, please continue reading.

-It took me longer than it should have to find information on this beverage.
-Even the website for the maker failed to load (www.cripplecreekbrewing.com).
-I found the name was trademarked in 2011 by Michael Lynn and then abandoned in 2012.
+It took me longer than it should have to locate information on this beverage.
+Even the manufacturer's website failed to load (www.cripplecreekbrewing.com).
+I discovered that the name was trademarked in 2011 by Michael Lynn and subsequently abandoned in 2012.

 The root beer store has a long history, but it seems exaggerated.
-Other reviews claim this was an awesome beverage that changed recipes and destroyed this.
-One went so far as to compare ingredients on two bottles (older and new) and they were different yet the company claimed no change.
-Very odd history and information.
+Other reviews claim that this was an excellent beverage that altered recipes and ultimately destroyed them.
+One reviewer even compared the ingredients on two bottles (an older and a newer one) and found they differed, yet the company claimed there was no change.
+This is an unusual history and information.

 Nutrition 12 oz serving (from the bottle)